CoucheLimite/LifetimeSpectroscopy/README.md

 ### Prerequisites
 1. Install Python 3.6
-2. Install numpy, scipy, matplotlib, openpyxl (for windows uuser, it isrecommended to get thses packages from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and use pip to install)
+2. Install numpy, scipy, matplotlib, openpyxl (for windows uuser, it is recommended to get thses packages from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and use pip to install, be careful when choose the version)
 3. Install semiconductor from MK8J's Github from https://github.com/MK8J/semiconductor (You can download the whl file in the dist folder using pip)
-4. install PyQt5
+4. install PyQt5 using pip install PtQt5
+5. intall pandas using pip install pandas

+It seems the PyQt5 only support python v3.5 and later.
+Sorry for users of other versions!
-The GUI is written in Python 3.6, but should work with any Python 3.x and 2.x if all the needed packages are installed (have't been tested yet)
+The GUI is written and tested in 64-bit platform, but it should work well in 32-bit platform.
+Please let me know if you met any issues.

 ## Usage